genomicsclass/leanpub/manuscript/adjusting_with_linear_models.md

 #### Combat

- Combat [NEED CITATION] is a popular method and is based on using linear models to adjust for batch effects.
-It fits a hierarchical model (we will learn about these in the next section) to estimate and remove row specific batch effects.
+ [Combat](http://biostatistics.oxfordjournals.org/content/8/1/118.short) is a popular method and is based on using linear models to adjust for batch effects.
+It fits a hierarchical model to estimate and remove row specific batch effects.
 Combat uses a modular approach.
 In a first step, what is considered to be a batch effect is removed:

 ```r